Phormium, New Zealand flax: planting, pruning, care

 Phormium cookianum subsp. hookeri Cream Delight

-This variety is compact and particularly striking.
-It forms a beautiful dense clump with a slightly flared habit, somewhat resembling a large grass-like plant.
+This variety is compact and particularly luminous.
+It forms a beautiful dense clump with a slightly flared habit, somewhat reminiscent of a large grass.

 • Flowering time July, August